hafslundnett/hdd-style/README.md

 > 🚧 WARNING: This project is under construction and should not be used in production! 🚧

 'Hafslund digital designsystem' is a design system that can be used across projects while maintaining consistancy.
-The project follows the [BEM naming](http://getbem.com/naming) guide and consists out of components.
-Every component should be able to run in a isolated environment.
+The project follows a interpretation of the [BEM naming](http://getbem.com/naming) guide and consists out of components.
+Every component should be able to run in a isolated environment without depending on parent classes/elements.

-For every front-end framework a separate 'components' library should be created.
+For every used front-end framework a separate 'components' library should be created.
 Listed below are the already existing libraries.
 If you want to add your library to this list, please create a pull request.

 | Framework     | Version       | Repo          |
 | ------------- | ------------- | ------------- |